-If at the time of your death, you do not leave a Qualifying Spouse the ULPF Trustee Board has discretion to pay a pension to a Dependant.
+If at the time of your death you do not leave a Qualifying Spouse, the Trustees have discretion to pay a pension to a Dependant.

-What if I have taken my pension?
+What if I die after I have taken my pension?

-If you die after you have started to take your pension, your Qualifying Spouse will receive a pension equal to one half of the pension payable to you at the time of your death.
+If you die after you have started to take your pension, your Qualifying Spouse will receive a pension equal to two-thirds of the pension payable to you at the time of your death.

 For this purpose it will be assumed (if not a fact) that there was no exchange for a cash lump sum or additional pension at retirement.